How Do You Successfully Divorce a Covert or Malignant Narcissist?

 File the evidentiary, issue or terminating sanctions when appropriate

-If your narcissist spouse still does not comply after the court order, file a request for some or all of the above sanctions.
 These shut the narcissist out of the courtroom and do not allow him or her to admit evidence.
-The terminating sanction removes the narcissist from the process.
+The terminating sanction removes your spouse from the process.

 How to divorce a narcissist who refuses to cooperate in the discovery process